Flight Attendant Interview Questions

 Question: How would you respond if you were asked to fill in for another attendant who had become ill after a busy week when you were looking forward to some time off?

 Explanation: The interviewer will ask this behavioral question to determine how committed you are to the position and whether you would put the airline’s interests ahead of your own.
 However, they are also looking to see if you would answer this question honestly.
 Your answer could involve either doing what’s best for the airline or taking care of your personal needs and explaining how this would also benefit the airline.

 Example: “While I am always willing to take on additional responsibilities when required by the airline, I have to be honest and say that my answer would depend on how I was feeling both physically and emotionally at the time.
 If I were to commit to taking the extra shifts, I would want to make sure I was in a condition to perform at my very best.
 If I weren’t able to do this, I’d explain to the scheduler why I thought that taking the assignment may not be in the best interests of the airline or its customers.”

 How would you handle a passenger complaining about sitting next to a passenger of another race?

-If you are mid-flight and a pilot asks you to do something that you are not authorized to do, what would you do?
+If you are mid-flight and a pilot asks you to do something you are not authorized to do, how would you respond?

 What would you do if a passenger was extremely upset and angry?

-How would you handle a passenger that you cannot understand because of a clear language barrier?
+How would you handle a passenger you cannot understand because of a clear language barrier?